MakeContributions/markdown-dungeon/CONTRIBUTING.md

 ## Make necessary changes

-Do whatever you planed to do.
+Do whatever you planned to do.

 ## Commit changes